 To refresh the list displayed, click Refresh Collection Status History.
 Note that this feature is not supported for the Upload File type of data collector because this data collector is meant for one time collection of data.

 This action is not relevant for the Upload file type of data collector as it performs one-time data collection after the data collector is created.

 Stop the selected data collectors that are already started.

 |Refresh Data Collector List||Manually refresh the list of data collectors to see the latest poll status and any other updates made to the data collectors.|

-Change the index block for the selected or all data collectors.
+Change the maximum data retention period (in days) for the selected data collectors.

 In the search bar, at the top-right side of your screen, you can filter data collectors based on the following columns: